|

 Grand Rapids, Michigan

-Collection of the Grand Rapids Public Museum, Grand Rapids, MI |
+Walnut; ebonizing, gilding Grand Rapids Public Museum, Grand Rapids, MI |

-The Midwest was the center of machine-made furniture in late-nineteenth-century America.
+The Midwest was the center of machine-made furniture in late nineteenth-century America.
 Key cities included Cincinnati, Ohio, and Grand Rapids, Michigan.
 Among the large-scale factories in

 Grand Rapids were those of Berkey and Gay, the Phoenix Furniture Company, and Nelson,

-manufacturer in Cincinnati was Mitchell and Rammelsberg.
+manufacturer in Cincinnati was Mitchell & Rammelsberg.

 |

-Branch showrooms of Berkey and Gay Furniture Company, 17 Elizabeth Street, New York City, New York.
-Collection of the
+Branch showrooms of Berkey & Gay Furniture Company, 17 Elizabeth Street, New York City, New York.
+New York Public Library, New York, NY. |

 The